Wound care |

 • A foot with bandage.
 Illustration.

-Wear compression bandage or hosiery garments
+Wear a compression bandage or hosiery garments as directed by a qualified healthcare professional

 Compression improves blood flow, reduces swelling, and helps wounds heal faster.